 Medical and Surgical Specialty Interest Groups

-Current groups include: anesthesiology, dermatology, emergency medicine, family medicine, internal medicine, oncology, ophthalmology, public health, radiology, rehab medicine, psychiatry, ob/gyn, neuroscience, cardiology, and pediatrics.
-The Aspiring Surgeons groups brings together students interested in all surgical specialties and sub-specialties.
-New groups form each year to represent the interests of the students.
+Current groups include: anesthesiology, cardioilogy, dermatology, emergency medicine, family medicine, internal medicine, neuroscience, ob/gyn, oncology, ophthalmology, pediatrics, psychiatry, public health and radiology.
+The Aspiring Surgeons group brings together students interested in all surgical specialties and sub-specialties.
+New groups form each year to represent the interests of current students.

-Emory medical students train Emory College students to be mentors to high school students.
+Emory medical students in partnership with Rollins School of Public Health graduate students, train Emory undergraduates to be mentors to local, underserved high school students.
 Directed at high-schoolers living below the poverty line, Project Pipeline exposes students to college-level research to foster interest in the sciences.

 Each medical school class elects a cabinet, representatives to University councils, social chairs, IM sports reps, transcript service officers, honor council reps, course reps, and IT reps.
 Elections are held annually.